[Katy Moody, Managing Director of SHARP PR]

 It’s so important to consider your own mental health.
 I have every weekend off and away from my emails and I try to stick to that as much as possible, otherwise my life would very quickly turn into an endless cycle of work and sleep.
 I’m trying to do more exercise (I’ve signed up to the Great North Run to give myself no choice) and I also take a lunch break and go outside every single day.

 You have to remember that your business can’t function without you (in the early days) so you have to be healthy and looking after yourself.

 This sounds cliche but don’t give up.
 If you have an idea or something you’re passionate about then keep going and don’t stop.
 History is full of millionaires that were told ‘no’ a million times.
 Don’t let a tiny two-letter word get you down.
 I’m not going to sugarcoat it either, it is hard.
 The hours are long, unforgiving and stressful.
 Sometimes I feel like if I sit still enough I can feel my hairs turning to grey one at a time.
 But remember it’s worth it.
 If this is what you really want, you’ll get there.

-Follow SHARP on Instagram @sharpmediagroup or to contact Katy directly, e-mail firstname.lastname@example.org
+Follow SHARP on Instagram @sharpmediagroup or contact Katy directly at: firstname.lastname@example.org